Previews

 After a while, the preview URL stops working

 The JWT token expires after 5 min by default, after this period, open another preview window from WordPress to preview the post.
-The Next.js preview cookie also last for only 5 minutes.
+The Next.js draft mode cookie also lasts for only 5 minutes by default (as set by the maxAge: 5 * 60

 I'm unable to preview a custom post type